juliend2/jdesrosiers-multilingual/README.txt

 post permalinks.
 1. In your template, add this tag where you want the language switcher to appear: `<?php jdml_language_switcher(); ?>`

+== Frequently Asked Questions ==

+= Does it supports more than two languages? =

+Right now, it only supports two languages.
+It is not my priority to support more than two languages, but I'm always open to pull requests.

+== Screenshots ==

+== Changelog ==